aws-samples/sagemaker-crop-yield-counterfactuals/README.md

     * `inference.py`: The inference script.
     * `requirements.txt`: Dependencies required for the inference engine.

-  * `demo.ipynb`: Demo notebook to quickly compute counterfactuals from the demo endpoint.
+  * `demo.ipynb`:  Notebook to quickly compute counterfactuals from the demo endpoint.